 Inheritances can be a tricky issue in property settlements.
 One party may expect that their ex-partner will receive an inheritance in the near future.
 A mere expectation of an inheritance is generally not enough to warrant classifying it as property as it hasn’t yet formed part of the marital pool.
 The party may then decide to delay the settlement to allow the inheritance to come in.
 Under the Family Law Act, this can impact how the Court weighs financial and non-financial contributions, as well as the future needs of the parties.

-For a property settlement to take place, both parties involved are required to disclose all relevant financial information.
+For a property settlement to take place, both parties involved are required to disclose all relevant financial interests.
 A fair settlement offer isn’t possible if all of the information is not made available.

-This is called a duty of disclosure and begins before the case starts and continues until the settlement has concluded.
+This is called a duty of full and frank disclosure and begins before the case starts and continues until the settlement has concluded.
 Full disclosure includes total direct and indirect financial circumstances.
 These include all sources of income, interest, assets, and liabilities such as loans and credit cards.

 It is especially important to understand that new information or documents could come to light during the process.
 Disclosure documents must be updated to include this to the courts and all parties involved.